FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system/index.md

 When you log in to the computer, FiM AV Assistant should automatically pop up.
 Click next and let it perform hardware checks for the network.

-If any errors are shown, take a look at the networks the cart is connected to by running the `ipconfig` command in Terminal.
-The machine should have IP addresses assigned for `Internet-Vlan-10`, `Field-Vlan-20` (10.0.100.x), and `AV-Vlan-30` (192.168.25.x) -- note that the names may differ slightly depending on your field.
-If you need help with networking, please send along a picture including those three ethernet adapters, as it will help with troubleshooting.
+As you step through AV Assistant, it will show errors or warnings for unexpected network configurations.
+If you need help with networking, please send along a picture of those errors, as it will help with troubleshooting.

 {% comment %}